Not everybody who applies for ESA has to complete an ESA50 limited capability for work questionnaire.

 Our highly detailed guides can make an enormous difference to how well you complete this task.

-Our guide to limited capability for work on physical health grounds takes you box-by-box through every page of ESA50 limited capability for work questionnaire that relates to physical health.
+The guide takes you box-by-box through every page of ESA50 limited capability for work questionnaire.
 It also explains how to reduce the chances of being called for a medical and what happens at a medical if you do have to attend one.

 Don’t miss out on benefits you’re entitled to because of an unfair and confusing form.
 Become a Benefits and Work subscriber and download all the guides you need as often as you need for a year.
 And, remember, our 7 day money back guarantee means there’s no risk involved.